Sunday, July 20, 2025

 It is just a glimpse of the theories that Beane was pursuing in Moneyball but it indicates that some professionals who thought deeply about the game had ideas that most others never considered.

 Bill James’s Baseball Abstracts is often cited in Moneyball as having been cited by others.
 James was not alone and it should have been surprising if he had been.
 Our common culture has been influenced by scientific thinking at the same time that baseball was evolving.
 The first rule book was published in 1845 and older (partial) publications are known.
-Also, unlike other games with simple tallies of points scored, wins and losses baseball is a game of statistics.
+Also, unlike other games with simple tallies of wins and losses with points scored, baseball is a game of statistics.
 In Moneyball, Lewis followed James in insisting that followers do not copy but develop new theories and test those with not just new data but new kinds of data.

 According to Hershberger, among those other researchers were Ken Mauriello and Jack Armbruster of AVM Systems.
 Later, Bill James worked with Dick Cramer to establish Stats, Inc., which was eventually sold to Fox News in 1999 for $45 million.
 (See, also, When Big Data was Small: My Life in Baseball and Drug Design by Richard D. Cramer; University of Nebraska Press, 2019.)
 Meanwhile Paul DePodesta met AVM and then was hired away from Cleveland by Billie Beane in 1998.
 However, as early as 1977, Dan Okrent bought his copy of Baseball Abstracts #1, and took the knowledge to his friends who met to talk baseball at La Rotisserie Française and hence, “Rotisserie Baseball” as the start of fantasy leagues.
 It must be noted, also, that in Moneyball, James is cited as having played “tabletop baseball” as a youngster.
-That would have been an expected (if not wildly popular) hobby at time when kids built large scale “soapbox racers” and miniature “slot car racers, flew powered model airplanes and model rockets.
+That would have been an expected (if not wildly popular) hobby at time when kids built large scale soapbox racers and miniature slot car racers, flew powered model airplanes and model rockets.

 That being as it was, it was not until 1981, that Okrent was able get Sports Illustrated to write about Bill James, Okrent’s first submission having been rejected by “proofreaders” two years earlier by for contradicting “known facts.”
 Even more to the point, also, in Moneyball: Mike Gimbel was a statistician for the Boston Red Sox; Craig Wright did the job for the Texas Rangers; Eddie Epstein worked for the Baltimore Orioles; and none was successful in their roles.
 Today, things are different.
 Whether Beane was the prime mover or an agency of something else is for historiography to explore.